UpadhyaySwyam/the-swyam-times/README.md

 <br/>

 # About
-The free times is a free-to-read e-paper with concise articles and many categories.
+The swyam times is a free-to-read e-paper with concise articles and many categories.
 My aim is to provide a nice newspaper like experience to the user.
 Articles are arranged in a 3-column layout, and the page is responsive in nature.
 <br/>
 <br/>
 <hr />